Minimal-Dissipation Learning for Energy-Based Models: Energy-Based Models

 One method of reducing the computation required for sampling from an EBM, which has been proven successful, is to run very short MCMC chains~\cite{hinton_Training_2002, salakhutdinov_Restricted_2007}, and periodically re-initialize the samples from the prior distribution or the distribution of the dataset~\cite{du2019implicit, grathwohl2019your, nijkamp_Learning_2019}.
 However, it has been shown~\cite{nijkamp2020anatomy} that samples obtained from these models do not converge to the data distribution in the limit of a large number of MCMC iterations and hence are not true EBMs of the data.
 Indeed, the model $p_\text{m}$, which is the equilibrium distribution of the Langevin dynamics, does not match the data distribution, that is, $p_\text{m}\neq p_\text{d}$.

 For this reason, the focus of this paper is on persistent chain EBMs~\cite{nijkamp2020anatomy}, for which the sample distribution is initialized only once at the start of training, stored in a replay buffer, and updated throughout training.
 More specifically, we study the dynamics defined by Eqs.~(\ref{eqn_langevin}) and (\ref{eqn_approx_descent}).
 In simple terms, the energy model regresses to the data due to the MLE update given by Eq.~(\ref{eqn_approx_descent}), while the MCMC samples relax to the model distribution due to Langevin dynamics given by Eq.~(\ref{eqn_langevin}).
+Note that the timescale associated with Eq.~(\ref{eqn_approx_descent}) is implicitly chosen to coincide with that of Eq.~(\ref{eqn_langevin}), however there is a time rescaling invariance.
+If one regards the timescale set by $\mu$ to be fundamental, for example as determined by a physical system, then $\eta$ can be regarded as a scale factor in which only the ratio $\eta/\mu$ is physically meaningful.

 We study the continuous-time dynamics of EBMs, in which the model and the samples are updated continually, in contrast to discrete-time dynamics, in which the model and samples are updated one after another.
-Nevertheless, the training process ends when $p_\text{m}=p_\text{d}$.
+Nevertheless, the training process ends when $p_\text{m}=p_\text{d}$, however this is a simplifying assumption and not necessarily true for EBM training in general.
 Note that this does not strictly require that $p_\text{s}=p_\text{m}=p_\text{d}$, as we demonstrate below in the case of minimal-dissipation learning.